Skip to content

 Recommended by: Anuradha, Country Hopping Couple

-Places like Skopje and Ohrid Lake can be slightly expensive.
+Travel Costs: Places like Skopje and Ohrid Lake can be slightly expensive.
 However, they are still a lot less in comparison with Western European countries.
-A decent holiday apartment costs anywhere between £18-£25 per day.
+A decent holiday apartment costs between €25 and €30 per day.
+Food is also cheaper, because there are many family-run small restaurants are scattered everywhere.
+Public transport is not developed, so hiring a car is a wise choice: it costs approx €12 a day.

 RECOMMENDED TOUR: Best of Skopje City Tour